 Michigan lawmakers push fast-food restaurants to stop offering gender-based toys

-Scoring a complimentary princess doll or action figure in a Happy Meal may soon be a thing of the past in Michigan, if a group of lawmakers successfully goes through with a petition to stop “gender classification” of kids’ meal toys at fast-food franchisees.
+Receiving a free children's toy at Michigan fast-food joints may soon require restaurants to ask the kids which ones they'd prefer, at least if lawmakers successfully go through with a petition to stop “gender classification” of kids’ meal toys at fast-food franchisees.

 Rep. Leslie Love (D-Detroit) is the primary sponsor of the House Resolution No. 429, which has 14 co-sponsors, the Detroit Free Press reported.